Welcome to Helpwanted

 9

-Do not share your personal information online.
-Change your social media privacy settings to prevent strangers from contacting you.
+Avoid sharing your personal information online.
+Adjust your social media privacy settings and make your accounts private to prevent strangers from contacting you.
+Refrain from sharing your real-time location.

 10